Data Processing Addendum

-Purpose(s) for which the Personal Data:
+Purpose(s) for which the Personal Data is Processed:

 SU Data and RTS Data: The purpose of the Processing under the Agreement is the provision of the Service for a Specific Job, as specified by the Service User and for accounting and billing purposes related thereto.